Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Although I’ve shared these facts before in this guide, I am going to specify them again below in case you have missed them in the previous part.

 Gertrude Saddle hike difficulty and incline: Gertrude Saddle hike is considered an expert route and should only be attempted in good weather.
 The incline is 646 meters with a very steep section at the rocky slabs.
-The hike starts pretty easy on flat surface through the Gertrude Valley but turns sharply upwards once you get to the cliff you need to hike up.
+The hike starts pretty easily on a flat trail through the Gertrude Valley but turns sharply upwards once you get to the cliff you have to hike up.

 Best time to hike Gertrude Saddle

-With that being sad, if you’re lucky enough to be in Fiordland National Park on a sunny day and planned to do Gertrude Saddle hike, then you might wonder, is is better to hike in the early morning, midday or, should I stay for sunset?
+With that being said, if you’re lucky enough to be in Fiordland National Park on a sunny day and plan to do Gertrude Saddle hike, then you might wonder, ‘is it better to hike in the early morning, midday or, should I stay for sunset’?

 Hike Gertrude Saddle for sunrise or sunset

-If you are not particularly hiking Gertrude Saddle for the best light, then I would recommend to start this hike in the morning.
+If you are not particularly hiking Gertrude Saddle for the best light, then I would recommend starting this hike in the morning.
 The position of the sun comes more and more in front, making the view a bit hazy during the afternoon.
-The earlier in the day you are at Gertrude Saddle, the better the light will be to take pictures with day light of this incredible view.
+The earlier in the day you are at Gertrude Saddle, the better the light will be to take pictures with the daylight of this incredible view.

 While the hike starts flat when you make your way through Gertrude Valley, the trail turns sharply upwards without a proper flat section before reaching the saddle.
 So save all your energy for the second half of the hike, because you are going to need it!